Pottery Wheel Buyers Guide

 In Conclusion

-Down at the local pottery studio, I have used seven different pottery wheels.
+In the pottery studios I have been to, I have used seven different pottery wheel brands.

 My three favorite pottery wheels (the Brent CXC, the Shimpo RK-Whisper, and the Speedball Clay Boss) or any other wheels do not compensate Pottery Crafters in any way.